Nekopan1529/miniSQLite/README.md

   - `delete <id>`: Delete a row by ID
   - `.exit`: Exit the program

+  ### features to add
+  - use B+tree instead of sequence of data in a page

 ## Table Schema

 The table managed by miniSQLite has the following columns: